-The PhRMA Foundation began funding Challenge Awards in 2017.
-Researchers were invited to submit proposals in response to a pressing question related to value assessment in health care.
-See below for a list of winners.
+The PhRMA Foundation occasionally holds competitions inviting researchers to submit papers or research proposals addressing a pressing question related to value assessment in health care.

-Research Proposal: Drivers of Health Disparities and Consequences for COVID-19 Vaccine Choices: Modelling Health Preference Heterogeneity among Underserved Populations
+First Place: Drivers of Health Disparities and Consequences for COVID-19 Vaccine Choices: Modelling Health Preference Heterogeneity among Underserved Populations Award Recipients

 - Eline M. van den Broek-Altenburg, PhD, Larner College of Medicine at the University of Vermont